Java web start agents

 If the computer you plan to use as an agent does not have a GUI, you can run the command indicated in the above UI.
 See the Jenkins Wiki page for a discussion of the same topic.

-When you have multiple identical JNLP agents, it becomes tedious to configure shared agents individually.
+When you have multiple identical inbound agents, it becomes tedious to configure shared agents individually.
 To simplify this, Operations Center provides a "Java Web Start agents" cloud type in the shared cloud setting.

-To configure a shared cloud in this manner, select "Java Web Start agents" as the cloud type and fill in the details of the JNLP agent:
+To configure a shared cloud in this manner, select "Java Web Start agents" as the cloud type and fill in the details of the inbound agent.

-All the JNLP agents connected to this share the exact same settings.
+All the inbound agents connected to this share the exact same settings.

-When you finish the settings, you’ll see the same Java Web Start launch button as with the JNLP shared agent:
+When you finish the settings, you’ll see the same Java Web Start launch button as with the inbound shared agent.

 The difference here is that you can launch an agent from this button multiple times on different computers, and they are all grouped into one big pool.
-The "current pool size" section indicates the number of JNLP agents that are currently controlled by Operations Center, including ones that are leased to client masters.
+The "current pool size" section indicates the number of inbound agents that are currently controlled by Operations Center, including ones that are leased to Client Masters.

-In stand-alone Jenkins, a JNLP client connects to a master, establishes a channel, becomes an agent, and starts taking orders from the master to perform builds and other tasks.
+In stand-alone Jenkins, an inbound client connects to a master, establishes a channel, becomes an agent, and starts taking orders from the master to perform builds and other tasks.

-In Operations Center, the same JNLP client connects to a Operations Center and establishes a channel in the exact same manner, but it does not become an agent.
+In Operations Center, the same inbound client connects to a Operations Center and establishes a channel in the exact same manner, but it does not become an agent.
 Instead, Operations Center keeps this client idle, until it decides to lease it to a client master.
-At that point, Operations Center orders the JNLP client to launch a separate JNLP client as a child process, then have it connect to the master to which the agent was leased.
+At that point, Operations Center orders the inbound client to launch a separate inbound client as a child process, then have it connect to the master to which the agent was leased.